Hamilton College Travel Policy

 Travel advances may be requested by submitting an approved check request form to the Business Office.
 If the employee is enrolled in direct deposit for Accounts Payable through WebAdvisor, the advance will be automatically deposited to the account.
 Otherwise a check will be issued for the advance.
 Approved payment requests with all required information received by Monday at 4 p.m. will be issued on the following Friday.

 An approved expense report must be submitted to substantiate the expenses paid with the advance within 20 business days after the trip.
 Any advance funds not used must be returned with the report.
 If an expense report to clear an advance is not received within the required time frame, the Business Office will send a reminder.
 An advance not accounted for with an expense report within 90 days will be reported to the appropriate vice president.
-If the advance remains unaccounted for and after 120 days, the entire advance will be deducted from the employee’s next pay period.
-Appropriate payroll taxes will be withheld in the employee’s next salary payment.
+If the advance remains unaccounted for after 120 days, it will be treated as taxable compensation and appropriate payroll taxes will be withheld in the employee’s next salary payment.

 Employees may not have more than one travel advance outstanding at any time.
 Reimbursements for other business expenditures and additional advances will not be made until the prior advance is substantiated.